noony19/test.n./24-7-Hosting.md

 _I want to run this bot 24/7!
 How can I do this?_

-Well, there are many options available; I've described several of the most-common options below, including their pros and cons.
+Well, there are many options available; I've described several of the most-common options below, including their pros (+) and cons (-).

 ## 🖥 Online Hosting